Christian Bethancourt Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.6 K/9, the fourth-best in the league.
+- The 9.5 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in MLB.

-- The Yankees have a 3.59 team ERA that ranks seventh across all MLB pitching staffs.
+- The Yankees have the fifth-ranked team ERA across all league pitching staffs (3.54).

-- Yankees pitchers combine to rank 11th in baseball in home runs allowed (33 total, one per game).
+- Yankees pitchers combine to give up the 10th-fewest home runs in baseball (33 total, one per game).

-- German gets the start for the Yankees, his seventh of the season.
-He is 2-2 with a 4.46 ERA and 39 strikeouts in 34 1/3 innings pitched.
+- Cole (5-0 with a 1.35 ERA and 52 strikeouts in 46 2/3 innings pitched) makes the start for the Yankees, his eighth of the season.

-- The righty last appeared on Monday against the Cleveland Guardians, when he threw 8 1/3 innings, allowing one earned run while giving up two hits.
+- In his last appearance on Tuesday, the righty threw six innings against the Cleveland Guardians, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.